-The event featured our distinguished speakers, President Donald J. Trump and Vice President Joseph R. Biden Jr., and hosts Timothy Cardinal Dolan , Archbishop of New York and Mary Erdoes , Vice Chair of the Alfred E. Smith Memorial Foundation .
-President Trump and Vice President Biden participated remotely.
+The event featured our distinguished speakers, President Donald J. Trump and former Vice President Joseph R. Biden Jr., and hosts Timothy Cardinal Dolan , Archbishop of New York and Mary Erdoes , Vice Chair of the Alfred E. Smith Memorial Foundation .
+President Trump and former Vice President Biden participated remotely.
 Cardinal Dolan and Mary Erdoes were broadcasting live from the Cardinal’s residence.

 The National Anthem was performed by Nadine Sierra from New York’s St. Patrick’s Cathedral.